EricFecteau/rust-data-analysis/src/2_data/databases.md

 # Database

 This section will explore how to work with SQL databases in Rust.
-It relies on the optional `SQL` section in the [Data](../1_start/data.md#sql-optional) section of the setup, where a PostgreSQL server was set up and the LFS data was loaded.
+It relies on the optional `SQL` section in the [Data](../1_start/data.md#sql-optional) section of the setup, where a PostgreSQL server was set up and the Census data was loaded.

 ## Direct queries